humdrum-tools/humdrum-documentation/tool/metpos/index.md

 `**metpos` values signify sonorities of lesser metric significance.

-Input to **metpos** can be any Humdrum file that conforms to the *time-base* format \-- i.e. where each data record represents an equivalent duration of time.
+Input to **metpos** can be any Humdrum file that conforms to the *time-base* format &mdash; i.e. where each data record represents an equivalent duration of time.
 Each input measure will thus contain the same number of data records.
 For example, in 3/4 meter with an eighth-note time-base, each complete measure should contain 6 data